MarkBuskbjerg/ta11y/README.md

-# A simple 11ty startersite using Tailwind CSS
+# A simple 11ty startersite using Tailwind CSS and AlpineJS

 A simple boilerplate built with Eleventy and TailwindCSS.